logo

 Step 3: Attend school interviews.

-Once you are in the teacher pool, you will be able to apply to job postings online that match your skills.
+Once you are in the teacher pool, you can apply to job postings online that match your skills.
 If you are chosen as a candidate, you will attend an in-person interview at the school.
-If you are accepted, the principal of the school will inform the school board central office and you will receive an official offer letter.
+If you are accepted, the school principal will inform the school district’s central office and you will receive an official offer letter.

 Step 4: Send the required documentation.

-Before you can begin work, you will be required to send several documents and clearances to the school board, including a transcript, proof of Mandatory Reporter training, a criminal history check, a medical form and TB test, a sexual misconduct/abuse disclosure clearance, and a direct deposit form for payroll.
-Once your documents are received, you will be able to begin teaching.
+Before you can begin work, you will be required to send several documents and clearances to the school district, including a transcript, proof of Mandatory Reporter training, a criminal history check, a medical form and TB test, a sexual misconduct/abuse disclosure clearance, and a direct deposit form for payroll.
+Once your documents are received, you can begin teaching.

 Contact Information